 - Students who have previously demonstrated a need and been approved for priority housing

 New housing assignments for the spring will be finalized and emailed by the end of the fall semester.

 All students who live on campus are required to sign the COVID-19 housing addendum, which outlines individual responsibilities related to protecting the health and safety of the college community.
 The addendum will be updated for the spring semester; in making these updates, we hope to revisit some of the restrictions and revise as appropriate based on current public health guidance.
 Students will receive the addendum by email two weeks before the start of the spring semester.

 Quarantine and Isolation Housing Support

-Residence halls will remain open until Sunday, November 22, the weekend prior to Thanksgiving.
-Students should plan to move out by that date.
-There will be an application process made available in October for students who need to remain on campus past April 11.
+Residence halls will remain open until Sunday, April 11, the weekend before spring break.
+Students should plan to move out of their residence halls by that date.
+In March, there will be an application process available for students who need to remain on campus past April 11.
 Students approved to remain on campus may stay through Commencement and depart campus by Tuesday, May 18, 2021.
 Graduating seniors will not have access to student housing during the summer of 2021.

-Should the college be forced to ask students to leave campus during the fall semester due to pandemic conditions, the college will prorate room and board charges and refund unused board points.
+Should the college be forced to ask students to leave campus during the spring semester due to pandemic conditions, the college will prorate room and board charges and refund unused board points.

 Reed is dedicated to providing students with the necessary information and tools to successfully secure safe and affordable off-campus housing.
 This comprehensive off-campus housing resource guide covers topics such as budgeting, locating off-campus housing, what to consider when signing a lease, transportation to and from campus, and cooking and eating off campus.